dmd-program/dmd-300-sp17/project-1.md

 ## Rubric

-1. Peer evaluation 25%
+This project is graded as a team.
+All members will receive the same grade.

-2. Developed and executed an effective design process 25%
+1. Team developed and executed a design process 25%
-3. Followed project requirements 50%
+2. Submitted project deliverables according to requirements 25%
+3. Design sprint assessment 25%